hassanm3210/CalculatorMike/README.md

 Please follow the below steps to execute the calcualtor either on terminal (command prompt) or IDE:
 Terminal:
   1- Download the files on you local machine (ApplicationMain.java , Calculator.java) like on d:\
-  2- Open the terminal or command prompt and naviagte to where you downloaed the abover files.
+  2- Open the terminal or command prompt and naviagte to where you downloaed the above files.
   3- Run the command "javac ApplicationMain.java" for both downloaded files.
-  4- After the successfull execution of javac you should get the .class version of the both files.
+  4- After the successfull execution of javac you should get the .class version for the both files like; ApplicationMain.class ,           Calculator.class
-  5: To execute the actual calculator run this command "java ApplicationMain" then end user would be asked to ebter the inout on the fly.
+  5: To execute the actual calculator run this command "java ApplicationMain" execute the command as stated then end user would be asked to enter the input in required format (in feet).
 IDE:
   1- Download the files on your local machine (ApplicationMain.java , Calculator.java) like on d:\
-  2- Open the IDE and navigate to the where you have downloaded the files and open both in your IDE> 3- Then run the MainApplication.java file then user would be asked to enter the required input.
+  2- Open the IDE and navigate to the where you have downloaded the files and open both in your IDE> 3- Then run the MainApplication.java file then user would be asked to enter the required input in required format (in feet).